 You cannot mount a Windows share from a FIPS enabled appliance.
 The mount operation fails and an error message is written to syslog.

+Before enabling FIPS mode, you must replace the standard SSL keys on the appliance and any existing proxies with your own FIPS compliant SSL keys.
 To enable FIPS mode, you must run a script.
 The script modifies the boot configuration file and regenerates the boot-time kernel.
 This requires a reboot.
 Any modifications that have been made to these components may conflict with FIPS mode configuration or have untoward effects.

 To enable FIPS mode on the appliance:

 Disabling FIPS mode on the appliance is accomplished by running the